2 Samuel 22

 Notes

 David's claim of righteousness in verses 21–25 must be read carefully.
-He is not claiming sinlessness — the reader of 2 Samuel knows he is not sinless.
-He is speaking in the language of covenant faithfulness: צֶדֶק ("righteousness") in this context means faithfulness to the covenant relationship, not moral perfection in every moment.
-The corresponding term בַּר יָדַיִם ("cleanness of hands") refers to the absence of hidden guilt in his relationship with God, not the absence of any failure.
-Across his lifetime, David has not abandoned the LORD for other gods, has not fundamentally defected from the covenant.
-He has stumbled badly — but his face has always turned back to God.
+He is not claiming sinlessness; the reader of 2 Samuel knows better.
+He is speaking in the language of covenant faithfulness: צֶדֶק ("righteousness") in this context means faithfulness within the covenant relationship, not moral perfection in every moment.
+The corresponding term כְּבֹר יָדַי ("according to the cleanness of my hands") refers to the absence of concealed rebellion in his relationship with God, not the absence of all failure.
+Across his lifetime, David has not abandoned the LORD for other gods or defected from the covenant.
+He has stumbled badly, but he has returned to God.

 This reading is confirmed by verse 24: אֶשְׁתַּמֵּר מֵעֲוֹנִי — "I have kept myself from my iniquity."
-The phrase "my iniquity" may be pointing to a specific, characteristic sin that David has fought against, or to the general pull of his own transgressive tendencies.
-Either way, it is an acknowledgment that sin is his too — but he has guarded against it, and God has honored that vigilance.
+The phrase "my iniquity" may point to a specific, characteristic sin David has struggled against, or to the general pull of his own transgressive tendencies.
+Either way, it acknowledges that sin is his as well, yet he has guarded against it, and God has honored that vigilance.
 The claim is relational and covenantal, not absolute.

-Verses 26–27 articulate a covenant principle of divine mirroring: עִם חָסִיד תִּתְחַסָּד — "with the faithful you show yourself faithful."
-The word חָסִיד (often translated "faithful" or "loyal one") carries the weight of the covenant term חֶסֶד — steadfast, covenant-loyal love.
+Verses 26–27 articulate a covenant principle of divine correspondence: עִם חָסִיד תִּתְחַסָּד — "with the faithful you show yourself faithful."
+The word חָסִיד (often translated "faithful" or "loyal one") carries the force of the covenant term חֶסֶד — steadfast, covenant-loyal love.
 The principle is not mechanical: it does not mean God rewards the good and punishes the bad in an automatic, transactional way.
-It means God's character is revealed through and against the character of those who encounter him.
-The faithful find him faithful; the crooked experience his wisdom as a force that works against their schemes.
+It means God's character is disclosed in relation to the character of those who meet him.
+The faithful find him faithful; the crooked encounter his wisdom as a force opposed to their schemes.
 Compare Proverbs 3:34 — "God opposes the proud but gives grace to the humble" — which is cited in James 4:6 and 1 Peter 5:5.

 "For you are my lamp, O LORD" (v.
 29) — כִּי אַתָּה נֵרִי יְהוָה.
-The lamp-image here is personal rather than political (contrast the "lamp of Israel" in v.
+The lamp image here is personal rather than political (contrast the "lamp of Israel" in v.
 17 of chapter 21).
-God is not just Israel's sustaining light but David's personal illumination — the one who lights his darkness.
-The darkness of Saul's pursuit, the darkness of moral failure, the darkness of loss — all of it lit by the presence of God.
+God is not only Israel's sustaining light but David's own illumination — the one who lights his darkness.
+The darkness of Saul's pursuit, of moral failure, and of loss is answered by the presence of God.

 Victory Hymn and Universal Praise (vv.
 31–51)